 WHY ARE YOU AN OUT-OF-NETWORK PROVIDER, AND DO YOU EVER INTEND TO GO IN-NETWORK?

-This in addition to the option of having a physical therapist travel to one's home provides a higher quality physical therapy experience, and being an out-of-network provider allows me to maintain this model that results in better health outcomes and patient satisfaction.
+This enables a higher quality physical therapy experience and being an out-of-network provider allows me to maintain this model that results in better health outcomes and greater patient satisfaction.

-The majority of in-network physical therapy clinics, while cheaper, do not offer one-on-one treatment sessions and often rely on using passive treatment modalities (such as hot packs, ultrasound, electrical stimulation), PT aides and unsupervised generic exercises as treatment to handle the large volume of patients in the clinic at any given time.
+The majority of in-network physical therapy clinics, while cheaper, do not offer one-on-one treatment sessions.
+Instead they often rely on using passive treatment modalities (such as hot packs, ultrasound, electrical stimulation) and inadequate exercises & interventions supervised & administered by aides or assistants to handle the large volume of patients in the clinic at any given time.

 Submit the following form to inquire about your out-of-network benefits.